YOURLS/awesome/README.md

 - [Domain Limiter](https://bitbucket.org/quantumwebco/domain-limiter-yourls-plugin) - Fork of Nic Waller's plugin with the addition of an admin panel to edit the white list from the admin area.
 - [Do TLS](https://github.com/joshp23/YOURLS-doTLS) - Always use SSL/TLS for a destination url if available.
 - [Don't Log Bots](https://github.com/YOURLS/dont-log-bots) ☑️ - Ignore bot hits in your stats (both click count as seen in the main admin page and in detailed stats).
-- [Don't Log Crawlers](https://github.com/luixxiul/dont-log-crawlers/) - A fork of the `Don't Log Bots`, with more bots filtered out.
 - [Don't Log Health Checker](https://github.com/guessi/yourls-dont-log-health-checker) - A fork of `Don't Log Bots`, with more bots filtered out.
 - [Don't Track Admin Clicks](https://github.com/dgw/yourls-dont-track-admins) ☑️🧪 - Don't count clicks on short URL if user is logged in.
 - [Download Plugin](https://github.com/krissss/yourls-download-plugin) - Download and install YOURLS plugins from the admin panel.